You can stitch existing PDFs into your output by adding links to them in a table of contents (TOC).

 After generating the final PDF target, the other PDFs are stitched into the output along with the English content.

 Note: Generating a PDF output using a multilingual target uses the same process as PDF stitching.
-However, creating a multilingual target automates the process and allows you to work from multiple Flare projects at once.
+However, creating a multilingual target automates the process and lets you work from multiple Flare projects at once.
 Additionally, because you do not need to generate each PDF separately every time the document is updated, generating output from a multilingual PDF target saves considerable time.

 Note: A stitched PDF cannot link to any of the other content generated by the target, and vice versa.
 This is one reason the feature is called "stitching" instead of "merging."